 Benefits of a Family Night

-Kids who feel connected (and who are given attention) are better behaved and develop sounder emotional intelligence.
+Kids who feel connected (and given attention) are better behaved and develop sounder emotional intelligence.

-Think of this connection like a big hug, to your child your family can feel like a safe and secure embrace.
+Think of this connection as a big hug; your family can feel like a safe and secure embrace to your child.

 We often get so bogged down with life and think, “I’ll get to that one of these days.”

-Good, let’s get to it, 45 fun family night ideas below.
+Good, let’s get to it; 45 fun family night ideas are below.

 45 Fun Family Night Ideas